-She asked if we were celebrating anything, and we mentioned our 1-year anniversary coming up, along with my husband’s 50th birthday next month.
-Those are the main reasons for our epic trip, of course.
-It’s not like we do this every year…though if I can find a way – I will return!
+She asked if we were celebrating anything.
+We mentioned our 1-year anniversary coming up, along with my husband’s 50th birthday next month.

 So for the final dessert she brought out beautiful dishes – one with “Happy Birthday” written in chocolate sauce and one with “Happy Anniversary” written on it.
 It was so very kind and thoughtful of her to find out why we were there and to take the special effort to make us feel so welcome.
 But we dearly appreciated it, and I am sure it will be one of the more memorable evenings of the trip.

 It reminded me that when someone takes the time to make you feel welcome and appreciated, I respond in kind.
 I realize that this was her job, but she went several steps further than needed.
 Sometimes it may be an extra smile you give to someone, or a thoughtful and kind deed.
 But no gesture, in my view, is ever wasted.

 Does it make your heart happy to delight others?
 In what way can you delight someone you love today?